Business Valuation: The Asset-Based Approach

 Let us get a better understanding of the asset-based business valuation method by looking at an example.
 As mentioned above, the adjusted net asset method and the asset accumulation method are the ones most openly accepted by businesses.
 Keeping this in mind, let us look at an example below:

 A valuation expert is retained to estimate the fair market value of the total equity of ABC company on December 31st, 2018.
 Let us assume that this company is a family-owned construction company.
-The valuation expert decided to use the asset-based valuation approach and the asset accumulation valuation method in this case.
+The expert decided to use the asset-based valuation approach and the asset accumulation method in this case.

 To understand things better, below is the unadjusted balance sheet of the company along with the adjustments made by the valuation expert.